alexandergrib/ms2/README.md

 - Console error (Failed to load resource: the server responded with a status of 403 ())
     - error coming from google API (need to investigate more what is causing it)

+- Sometimes warning in console show-up about security for API
+    - error dissapear on the page refresh

 # Credits